healtac2024/healtac2024.github.io/_pages/committees.md

   float: left;
   width: 50%;
   padding: 10px;
-  height: 1350px; /* Should be removed.
-Only for demonstration */ }
+}
 .column-1 {
   float: left;
   width: 50%;
   padding: 10px;
-  height: 100%; /* Should be removed.
-Only for demonstration */ }
+}
 .row:after {
   content: "";